zohaibxrehman/PathfindingVisualizer/README.md

-## Pathfinding and Maze Generation Visualizer
+## Pathfinding and Maze Generation Algorithm Visualizer

 A react web app for visualizing pathfinding algorithms and maze generation algorithms for educational purposes.